 The fastest driving route between Orlando and Miami clocks in at just under three and a half hours.
 If you take the coastal route via Cocoa Beach and Fort Pierce, add an hour or more of driving time to the trip.

 Need the perfect bookend for your Florida trip itinerary?
 Wake up early for the drive down to Key West.
 Key West is the southernmost point in the USA and the most famous of the Florida Keys.
 No trip to the Sunshine State should leave this unique destination out.

 On your Florida road trip, budget for at least two days in Key West.
 If you’ve got another day or two, slap them on.
-You won’t regret slowing down and enjoying Key West at a more languid pace.
+You won’t regret slowing down and enjoying all the best places to visit in Key West at a more languid pace.

 What to see & do in Key West